Integration of Near Death & Out of Body Experiences

 – Carol, Ottawa

-You are not broken.
+You are not defeated.
 You are carrying the imprint of what you’ve been through.
 And with the right support, you can heal.

 If you feel called to begin your journey of somatic trauma integration, I would be honored to walk alongside you.
 Together, we can gently unwind survival patterns, calm your nervous system, and restore the resilience and vitality you were always meant to have.

-In the fall of 2020, even though my health was quite good overall, a little voice inside whispered to me: “You need to take a couple of months off in the new year to fully recover your health on all levels.”
+In the fall of 2020, even though my health was quite good overall, a quiet voice of wisdom inside whispered: “You need to take a couple of months off in the new year to fully recover your health on all levels.”

 At first, I brushed it off.
 The thought of stepping away from my work for that long felt daunting.
 I’m a single parent, the sole provider for my son, and an entrepreneur with clients who count on me.
 Not to mention the social pressures, people often question, judge, or project their own fears when they see someone prioritizing rest and renewal.
 Still, the voice persisted.
 I knew in my bones that if I didn’t listen now, my body would eventually force me to.

-So I chose to listen to my gut.
+So I chose to listen to my gut’s wisdom.

 In January, I took time off and went to Austin and Mexico with my son and some friends.
 I gave myself permission to slow down, to receive healing sessions, and to spend weeks playing on the beach and sinking my hands into warm sand.
 Mornings often began with runs down the street under bright skies; afternoons were for swimming and surfing in the ocean; evenings for fresh food straight from the sea, vibrant juices, poetry, prayer, meditation, and listening deeply to Spirit.